Clud7/samba-centos-7/README.md

 ## PART 1 (Updates)
 - Update your system to the latest version.
 With root user use the command `yum update`.
 - Install the EPEL Release Repo.
 With root user use the command `yum install epel-release -y`.
+- Install the Centos Software Collections repo.
+With root user use the command `yum install centos-release-scl`.
+- Samba needs pyhton 3.
+Install Python 3.6 with root use use the command `yum install rh-python36`.
+- Enable python 3.6.
+With root user use the command `scl enable rh-python36 bash`.

 ## Part 2 (Disable Selinux & Firewalld)
 Check Selinux with `sestatus`